 5.2.
 General Rules of Team Fights

 5.2.1.
 Using Team Names

 With the organizer's approval, teams may decide upon and use a team name.
-However, offensive words or words that are contrary to public morality cannot be used and may be penalized even if it is discovered after the tournament has ended.
+However, offensive words or words that lack morality cannot be used and may be penalized.